avramandrei/OpenNIG/README.md

 ### Train

 To train, run the `train.py` script.
-This script automatically generates 10 samples that shows how the training process evolves at every checkpoint.
+This script automatically generates 10 GIF images in `<save_checkpoint_path>/samples`, that show how the training process evolves at every checkpoint.

 ```
 python3 train.py [model]